SAD-Flower: Flow Matching for Safe, Admissible, and Dynamically Consistent Planning: Experiment

-\textbf{QP vs. Non-Convex Optimization.} To assess the benefits of our QP-based formulation, we compare SAD-Flower with DPCC \citep{romer2024diffusion}, a recent method that also integrates optimal control into generative planning to enforce safety, admissibility, and dynamic consistency.
-DPCC applies control from the earliest stages and relies on full-system non-convex optimization at every sampling step.
-As shown in \cref{tab:abla_QP} for Hopper (Med-Expert), both methods achieve comparable levels of admissibility and dynamic consistency, but DPCC incurs much higher computation per sampling step and lower rewards.
-This highlights the efficiency of SAD-Flower gained without any loss of constraint satisfaction by enabling the usage of QP solvers compared to general non-convex optimization methods.
-Note though that the enforcement of constraints does still not come for free with QPs since the integration steps of the uncontrolled ODE merely take $0.01$s on average. \looseness=-1
+\textbf{QP vs. Non-Convex Optimization.} To assess the benefits of our QP-based formulation, we compare SAD-Flower with DPCC \citep{romer2024diffusion}, which integrates optimal control into generative planning but applies full-system non-convex optimization from the earliest sampling stages.
+As shown in \cref{tab:abla_QP}, both methods achieve comparable admissibility and dynamic consistency, but DPCC incurs much higher computation per sampling step and lower rewards, likely due to early optimization intervening before the generated samples develop meaningful structure.
+This highlights the efficiency of SAD-Flower, which achieves strong constraint satisfaction using QP solvers and delayed activation.
+Note though that the enforcement of constraints does still not come for free with QPs since the integration steps of the uncontrolled ODE merely take $0.01$s on average.
+This overhead could be further reduced by recent advances in CBF-based optimization, such as closed-form solutions \citep{ong2019universal} for some CBF-QPs or combining multiple CBF constraints into a single non-smooth CBF \citep{glotfelter2017nonsmooth}, which may simplify the optimization and reduce runtime.
+While these techniques are not yet plug-and-play in general settings, they represent an active direction in control research and could be directly incorporated into SAD-Flower. \looseness=-1

+\textbf{Limitations of Naive Sampling-Then-Verification.} We further compare SAD-Flower with rejection-sampling, a naive sampling-then-verification strategy for constraint handling.
+This baseline first trains a flow matching model on the original dataset and, at inference time, samples a batch of trajectory candidates, discarding those that violate constraints.
+However, because the test-time constraints are unseen during training, the generative model has no mechanism to produce trajectories inside the new feasible set.
+As shown in \cref{tab:abla_sample_veri}, this leads to persistent safety or admissibility violations across tasks.
+In contrast, SAD-Flower works by explicitly enforcing the unseen constraints during inference, rather than hoping they appear in sampled candidates.

-\subsection{How reliable is SAD-Flower?}
+\subsection{How Reliable Is SAD-Flower?}

 To highlight the reliability of SAD-Flower, we demonstrate its behavior when approaching the extremes in terms of approximations for implementation and problem difficulty.

 \textbf{Reducing Integration Accuracy.} We first illustrate the reliability of SAD-Flower when the accuracy of integrating the controlled ODE in \eqref{eq:control_ode} is small, which we measure through the number of ODE discretization steps.
 As illustrated on the right of \cref{fig:ODE+time}, increasing the number of ODE steps improves dynamic consistency since the controller in \eqref{eq:CBF_CLF_control_law} has more opportunities to intervene.
 Even with as few as 25 ODE steps, the inconsistency is relatively small and corresponds only to minor jittering behavior in the trajectories as illustrated in \cref{fig:abla_combined}.
 With $\approx 100$ ODE steps, dynamic consistency is practically achieved.
 Safety and admissibility are ensured for the whole range of considered ODE steps (not depicted).
 In contrast, the rewards continue to grow for finer discretizations, which cause higher computational complexity.
 Thus, SAD-Flower allows to trade-off performance and complexity, while simultaneously ensuring constraint satisfaction and dynamic consistency.\looseness=-1